apache/beam/beam-site/documentation/dsls/sql.md

 2. UnboundedTable JOIN UnboundedTable
 3. BoundedTable JOIN UnboundedTable

 For case 1 and case 2, a standard join is utilized as long as the windowFn of the both sides match.
 For case 3, sideInput is utilized to implement the join.
-So there are some constraints:
+So far there are some constraints:

 * Only equal-join is supported, CROSS JOIN is not supported;
 * FULL OUTER JOIN is not supported;
 * If it's a LEFT OUTER JOIN, the unbounded table should on the left side; If it's a RIGHT OUTER JOIN, the unbounded table should on the right side;
-* The trigger is inherented from upstream, which should be consistent;
+* window/trigger is inherented from upstreams, which should be consistent;

 **5. built-in SQL functions**